Skip to content

 SELECT name from class where name = ?

-If the data indeed contains some sensitive data that cannot be removed during the collection process, specific functions in Pipeline (such as the cover() function which can replace parts of a string with *) can be used to mask sensitive data (like phone numbers, etc.).
+If there is indeed some sensitive data in the data that cannot be removed during the collection process, specific functions in Pipeline (such as the cover() function, which can replace parts of a string with *) can be used to mask sensitive data (such as phone numbers, etc.).

-Additionally, by configuring blacklist rules, the upload of some sensitive data can also be blocked.
+Additionally, by configuring blacklist rules, the upload of some sensitive data can also be prevented.

 Sensitive Data Scanning

-The sensitive data scanning feature can be used to identify, tag, and edit data containing various risks such as personal privacy.
-It serves as a security line of defense, effectively preventing sensitive data from leaking out.
+The sensitive data scanning feature can be used to identify, mark, and edit data containing personal privacy and many other types of risky data.
+As a security line of defense, it can effectively prevent sensitive data from leaking out.

 For more details, refer to Sensitive Data Scanning.